sambranaivan/CardScriptsWiki/Enviroment-Setup-and-required-programs.md

 Scripts are identified by the card's passcode.
 The file name should be `cXXXYYYZZZ.lua` (XXXYYYZZZ being the passcode/ID for that card)

-Pictures are also identified by the card's passcode. `JPG` an `PNG` formats are supported, so an example of valid picture file is `XXXYYYZZZ.jpg`
+Pictures are also identified by the card's passcode.
+Both `JPG` and `PNG` formats are supported, so an example of valid picture file is `XXXYYYZZZ.jpg`

 ### Keeping your files locally